Quick, easy, and flavorful Enchilada Pasta Casserole is a great weeknight dish for the entire family!

 - In a large pot, bring water to boil and cook egg noodles according to package instructions.

 - In the meantime, in a very large skillet, brown your ground beef then drain the fat.
-Then add the chili powder, cumin, and cayenne pepper.
+Then add the chili powder, cumin, garlic powder, and cayenne pepper.
 Stir to combine.

 - Add in the cream cheese until melted and combined.